isomerpages/mci-m3-old/media-centre/videos/_posts/2021-05-10-jom-singgah-m3-tampines.md

 Join Huda Ali as she drops by M³@Tampines to meet Block Ambassadors, Ridzuan and Kelane, in their mission to help as many residents as they can.

-To find out more on M3 at Tampines, follow them on:
+To find out more on M³@Tampines, follow them on [Facebook](https://www.facebook.com/M3atTampines/) and [Instagram](https://www.instagram.com/m3attampines/)!

-Facebook - www.facebook.com/M3atTampines/ <br>
-Instagram - www.instagram.com/m3attampines/